How to Choose a Business Website

 At Ohanesian Digital Solutions (ODS), I treat web development as a business tool, not a trend.
 Before I write a single line of code, I act as a business consultant, working with you to find a solution that meets your unique needs on your budget.
 Depending on your goals, these are three primary foundations I recommend:

 If you are a local service provider—a specialized mechanic, a barber, or a family-run café—you need Digital Legitimacy.
-You need a site that loads fast on mobile, looks professional, and tells people exactly who you are:
+You need a site that loads fast on mobile, looks professional, and tells people exactly who you are.
+As a small business owner, I understand that you can’t spend too much of your valuable time on figuring out complicated software and apps – you have a business to run and simply have to let your customers know:

 You need a basic “4-pager” site – Home, About, Services, Contact.
 This is the industry standard for a business that needs just the basics.